AndyStudio/pyCCUS-public/HPC_Sherlock/README_Sherlock.md

 ## Example 1: you need to run 1 CMG model on Sherlock.

+** The following example assumes using CMG GEM.
+Need to change in pycontrol.py if you are using STARS, IMEX, or others. **

 First, we need to prepare a CMG model, that is the dat file.
 Let’s name it case0.dat.
 - It is better to test from local to make sure it runs with CMG with no errors.
 - Sherlock queue takes time, so it is not the optimal solution to debug CMG model errors on Sherlock when you have alternative choices.